dshak89/git-tutorial/README.md

 tutorial below.
 In    d    this tutorial you're going to learn: ff
-- How to install/configure git
+- fff to install/configure git
 - Git basics (diffs, commits, etc.)
 - Basic git commands on the command-line
 - How to edit files in a text editor